 As a countermeasure, online platforms have made efforts to mitigate the spread of misinformation videos.
 For instance, TikTok introduces an enhanced in-app reporting feature to help curb the spread of COVID-19 misinformation~\cite{TiktokInterven}.
 However, the current solution relies much on human efforts from expert teams or active users, which is labor-intensive and time-consuming.
 It usually fails to perform real-time detection, and thus could not react rapidly when a new event emerges or previously debunked misinformation recurs~\cite{qi2022fakesv}.
 Moreover, this solution may introduce uncertain individual biases and errors~\cite{gupta2022combating}.
 To tackle the above problems, developing techniques and systems for automatic misinformation video detection becomes a promising option.

-Compared with text-based or text-image misinformation detection, automatic video-based misinformation detection presents several unique challenges.
+Compared with text-based or text-image misinformation detection, video-based misinformation detection faces several unique challenges.
 First, the proliferation of heterogeneous information from diverse modalities brought more uncertainty and even noise to the final prediction.
-Second, ubiquitous video-editing behaviors blur the distinction between forged and real videos.
+Second, nonmalicious video-editing behaviors blur the distinction between forged and real videos.
 Third, the recommendation-dominated content distribution of online video platforms reshapes the misinformation propagation from explicit behaviors like forwarding to implicit behaviors like re-uploading.
-These challenges necessitate new technical solutions for detecting video-based misinformation and also highlight the importance of conducting a careful investigation specifically on this problem.
+These challenges necessitate new technical solutions for detecting video-based misinformation and also highlight the importance of conducting a careful, specific investigation into this problem.

-Despite many valuable surveys conducted on misinformation detection, limited attention is given to video-based misinformation.
-Most of them regard the video as a kind of visual content as the image and discuss general multimodal techniques for misinformation detection~\cite{cao2020exploring,abdali2022survey,alam2022survey}.
-However, the above-mentioned uniqueness of video-based misinformation is not sufficiently considered.
-Other related surveys focus on a specific type of misinformation video, such as forged videos~\cite{agrawal2021survey,mirsky2021deepfakesurvey}, which provide detailed reviews but lack comprehensiveness for the problem.
-Considering the potential harms of misinformation videos, conducting a comprehensive survey on the detection problem is of urgent need.
+Despite many valuable surveys conducted on broad misinformation detection, limited attention is given to video-based misinformation.
+Most of them regard the video as a kind of visual content as the image and discuss general multi-modal techniques for misinformation detection~\cite{cao2020exploring,abdali2022survey,alam2022survey}.
+The above-mentioned uniqueness of video-based misinformation is not sufficiently considered.
+Other related surveys focus on a specific type of misinformation video, such as forged videos~\cite{agrawal2021survey,mirsky2021deepfakesurvey}, which provide detailed reviews but lack comprehensive analysis of the problem. \yuyan{\citet{venkatagiri2023challenges} discussed the challenges and future research directions of studying misinformation on video-sharing platforms but did not provide an overview of specific detection methods.} Considering the potential harms of misinformation videos, conducting a comprehensive survey on the detection problem is of urgent need.